LIS

 9. The applicant has submitted the required application with the proper fee as referenced in 18VAC80-20-70 and signed, as part of the application, a statement that the applicant has read and understands Chapter 15 (§ 54.1-1500 et seq.) of Title 54.1 of the Code of Virginia and this chapter.

-B. The board may make further inquiries and investigations with respect to the qualifications of the applicant or require a personal interview or both.
+B. The board may make further inquiries and investigations with respect to the qualifications of the applicant or require a personal interview.
 The board may refuse initial licensure due to the applicant's failure to comply with entry requirements.
-The licensee is entitled to a review of such action.
-Appeals from such actions shall be in accordance with the provisions of the Administrative Process Act, Chapter 40 (§ 2.2-4000 et seq.) of Title 2.2 of the Code of Virginia.
+The licensee is entitled to a review of such action, which will be in accordance with the provisions of the Administrative Process Act (§ 2.2-4000 et seq. of the Code of Virginia).

 Statutory Authority